dapplo/Dapplo.CaliburnMicro/README.md

 - Dapplo.CaliburnMicro.Cards, adds a MVVM adaptive card implementation
 - Dapplo.CaliburnMicro.Metro, contains a MetroWindowManager to make it work with MahApps
 - Dapplo.CaliburnMicro.NotifyIconWpf, adds functionality to display a system tray icon ViewModel first, via Hardcodet.NotifyIcon.Wpf
+- Dapplo.CaliburnMicro.ClickOnce, adds ClickOnce supporting functionality to simplify your

 # Quick-start documentation

-A demo-project is supplied, see: Application.Demo
+A demo-project is supplied, see: Application.Demo, or Application.Demo.ClickOnce

 ## Dapplo.CaliburnMicro

 A Caliburn.Micro support project, with Dapplo.CaliburnMicro.Dapp taking care of bootstrapping Caliburn.Micro with Dapplo.Addons, which takes care of initializing MEF and o.a. your IShell ViewModel

-There is functionality available to support your with building:
+There is functionality available to support you with building:
 - Simplified binding of properties
 - Some build in behaviors, like Visibility, IsEnabled and authentication behaviors which hide/disable elements depending on a value.
 - Dapplo.CaliburnMicro.Configuration a structured configuration, with a tree where you can hang your "config screens"